 Despite real estate ranking second to last in my Passive Income Rankings, don’t worry real estate fans, real estate still is my favorite asset class to build wealth.
+This article will discuss whether to invest in real estate for capital appreciation, rental income, or lifestyle.

 One of the reasons why I love real estate is because of the utility it provides.
 I don’t buy real estate for rental income or capital appreciation.
 I buy real estate for improving my lifestyle first.
 If the property so happens to appreciate in value while I enjoy the place over the years, fantastic.
 If not, it doesn’t matter because I’ve derived tremendous satisfaction from all the property brings: location, view, amenities, and memories.
 Capital appreciation is just a bonus.